JhonSanz/positions_trading/readme.md

 5. Import it all in your postman
 6. Enjoy

+## Paginator
+1. You can use "page" and "page_size" as query params to paginate your results

 ## Restore database
 1. Create a backup of the database.
 If you are using docker this is the command
 ```bash